LeeAnnEditor/o365hq/services/SQL Server Migration to Azure via VHD Image.md

 ### IT Partner responsibilities

--   Convert physical or virtual machines to Hyper-V VHDs by using Microsoft Virtual Machine Converter.
+-   Convert physical or virtual machines to Hyper-V VHDs by using Microsoft Virtual Machine Converter
--   Upload VHD files to Azure Storage by using the Add-AzureVHD cmdlet.
+-   Upload VHD files to Azure Storage by using the Add-AzureVHD cmdlet
--   Create a SQL VM with per-minute licensing or an existing license (please note, it is not possible to change the licensing model of a pay-per-minute SQL Server VM to use your own license.
+-   Create a SQL VM with per-minute licensing or an existing license (please note, it is not possible to change the licensing model of a pay-per-minute SQL Server VM to using your own license.
 In this case, you must create a new BYOL VM and migrate your databases to the new VM.)
--   Deploy a new virtual machine by using the uploaded VHD.
+-   Deploy a new virtual machine by using the uploaded VHD
--   Configure high availability, if required.
+-   Configure high availability, if required

 Also, if you have to transfer large amounts of data, we will help you arrange to ship your hard drive(s) using the Azure Import/Export